 Even with your best prevention efforts, biting incidents might still occur.
 When your child bites, firmly let your child know that this behavior is not acceptable by saying, "No. We don't bite!"
 Explain that biting hurts the other person.
 Then remove your child from the situation and give the child time to calm down.

 You might have heard from other parents that if your child bites you, bite your child back.
 This isn't good advice.
 Children learn by imitation.
-If you bite your child, the child is going to get the impression that this behavior is acceptable and he or she will be more likely to do it again.
+If you bite your child, the child is going to get the impression that this behavior is acceptable and they will be more likely to do it again.
 The same goes for hitting a child for biting.